Baltimore club: Offshoots

 In the 1990s, Baltimore club music developed a cult following in the North Jersey club scene, particularly in the Jersey club genre of Newark, New Jersey developed by DJ Tameil.
 This spread stemmed from the distribution of mix tapes by traveling Baltimore DJs.
-There were also a number of Boston-area radio shows in the mid-1990s that played Baltimore club music.
-It also spread south to the Virginia club scene, and even further south to Alabama where DJ Seven, formerly known as DJ Taj, developed Bamabounce.
+There were also many Boston-area radio shows in the mid-1990s that played Baltimore club music.
+It also spread south to the Virginia club scene and to Alabama where DJ Seven, formerly known as DJ Taj, developed Bamabounce.
 It had also started to spread to New York City.

-Philly and Jersey club music are both subgenres of Baltimore club music, but they each have their own individual history and evolution.
-The vocals in Baltimore club music one of the factors that sets this style of music apart from the rest.
-The vocals are raunchy, repetitive, and choppy, and often based on rap acapellas.
-For the technical aspect, Baltimore club music incorporates a "think break," which is a bass drum pattern that signifies this style of music.
-As this style of music has evolved, the tempo has increased, and background noises such as gunshots, "What!", and "Hey!" have been increasing in popularity.
-As these sounds spread into nearby Philadelphia, the city developed them into their own.
-This genre became known as Philly club, otherwise referred to "party music."
+Philadelphia and Jersey club music are both subgenres of Baltimore club music, but each evolved separately.
+As background noises in Baltimore club music increased in popularity, they spread into Philadelphia, where the genre locally developed into what is called Philly club, otherwise referred to "party music."
 This style is much faster than Baltimore club music and includes elements of hardstyle such as sirens.
 In contrast, Baltimore club music spread into New Jersey in an entirely different manner.
-New Jersey DJs were taking runs to Baltimore to pick up the latest club records and bring them back to New Jersey to play at parties.
-Once this occurred, the sounds began to mutate with what local DJs and producers added on and changed.
+New Jersey DJs, most notably DJ Tameil and Tim Dolla, were taking runs to Baltimore to pick up the latest club records and bring them back to New Jersey to play at parties.
+The sounds began to mutate with what local DJs and producers added on and changed.
 This style became known as Jersey club, which smoothed out the rugged, raw, and violent edges of Baltimore club music.
-Similarly, Jersey club dance is simpler and more universal in response to the smoother sounds.